tmpfs/trucks/doc/developer/developer.md

 Install [mkdoc][] `npm i -g mkdoc` and then install dependencies for all packages with `mk install`.

-You should now be able to use the scripts and tasks.
+You should now be able to use the scripts and tasks, list tasks with `mk --tasks`.

 ***
 <!-- @toc -->